 - EMUI 8.2 skin over Android 8.1

-At the very same time as announcing the latest top-spec Kirin 980 processor at IFA 2018 in Berlin, Huawei also unveiled this very phone.
+At the very same time as it announced the latest top-spec Kirin 980 processor at IFA 2018 in Berlin, Huawei also unveiled the Mate 20 Lite.
 But the two don't go together: instead the Mate 20 Lite has Kirin 710 under the hood, which is a lighter variation for Huawei's mid-tier devices.
-We don't know much about it, because there's not been official information released.

 - Four cameras: dual rear, dual front